An Introduction to Part M: Volume 2 & Lifts

 - Part M, volume 2 and passenger lifts

-- Part M, volume 2 and lifting platforms (coming shortly)
+- Part M, volume 2 and lifting platforms

-- Part M, volume 2 and wheelchair platform stairlifts (coming shortly)
+- Part M, volume 2 and wheelchair platform stairlifts

 How can we help?

+A reputable lift provider will be able to assist you in your decision making, however, it's certainly worth being well-informed about these design considerations yourself.
 Here at Stannah we offer a broad range of products to enable easy vertical circulation, working with you to solve your access problem and comply to building regulations.

 To see key product requirements, building considerations and typical installation times take a look at our handy infographic.